petergridge/irrigation_component_V3/README.md

 ## REVISION HISTORY

+### 3.0.3
+* Update to validate the referenced objects after HASS has started.

 ### 3.0.2
 * Update to fix bug in last run date attribute.
 Impacted Programs that run on the Frequency option.